What we do > SMEs > Financial and tax due diligence

 Whilst due diligence reports are prepared in the first instance for one party, the investor and other interested parties in the transaction may also rely on them.
 These parties can include banks (if they are providing financing to support the transaction), lawyers and other streams of due diligence.

 Vendor due diligence (VDD) refers to a due diligence process performed on behalf of the sellers, instead of the investor.
-The VDD is typically prepared earlier on in the wider transaction process rather than an investor-led due diligence exercise and will be provided to interested parties.
+The VDD is typically prepared earlier on in the wider transaction process than an investor-led due diligence exercise and will be provided to interested parties.
 Similarly to investor-led due diligence, VDD reports potential risks in the target company, albeit allowing sellers to address these risks proactively.
 Additionally, VDD highlights opportunities within the business, which can be beneficial when potential bidders evaluate the purchase.

 Over the past 18 to 24 months, we have seen a noticeable trend towards requests for vendor due diligence (VDD) services.
 Sellers are recognising the benefits of VDD, especially in transactions where the overall deal value falls within the range of approximately £15 to £50 million (and higher) and VDD may historically have not been considered.
 This was likely due to sellers not seeing the cost benefit of investing in VDD, whereas the certainties and reduced execution risk of a transaction obtained through VDD have become increasingly appealing in the current economic climate.